When did Farmington Hills become a City?

 Under the Revenue Sharing program, sales taxes collected by the

 State of Michigan are distributed to local governments.
-In 2004,
+For the

-the City of Farmington Hills received $7.05 million from the State
+the City of Farmington Hills expects to receive $6.4 million from the State

-of Michigan in the form of State Shared Revenue and $6.6 million
+of Michigan in the form of State Shared Revenue.

 How much money does the City of Farmington Hills receive from